 Now that everything is connected, turn the volume up and see if you can hear anything.
 If you're now hearing the music and/or dialogue from the video you're playing, the connection has been made and you're good to go.
 If you ever want to use a different receiver or different TV, simply unplug the cables to break the connection.

-Don't be discouraged if you aren't able to use a classic HDMI to HDMI cable to connect your TV and your receiver.
+Don't be discouraged if you aren't able to use a classic HDMI to HDMI cable to connect your TV and your receiver (more on HDMI cables in our guide).
 By using one of the options above, you'll be able to successfully connect your TV and your receiver for a higher quality home audio experience.